edscaylart/edscaylart/README.md

 ### Hey there! 🖖 Welcome to my humble profile

-My name is Edson and I'm fulstack javascript developer.
+My name is Edson and I'm fullstack javascript developer.

 - 💻 Working with React/React-Native/NodeJS
 - 🌱 Learning Flutter